geins-io/ralph-ui/README.md

 All notable changes will be added to this section

+## [14.4.0] - 2022-09-07
+### Changed

+- Enable excludeFacets for products query filter in MixtListPage
+- Added ARIA label attributes & componentProps made optional for Modal
+- Hide plus icon if product gallery has no overlay

 ## [14.3.6] - 2022-09-06

 ### Fixed

 - Toggle parrent categories when rendering the tree and only a child is selected
+### Changed

+- Enable excludeFacets for products query filter in MixtListPage
+- Added ARIA label attributes & componentProps made optional for Modal
+- Hide plus icon if product gallery has no overlay

 ## [14.3.5] - 2022-09-05